 Table 4.5: This table shows the DSC and the TGA results portraying the thermal properties.

 Degree of crystallinity: The percent crystallinity for PET-B/20% PET-T + 0.5 phr Joncryl (B*) was 27.2%.
-With 1wt% carbon fiber loading, it was 29.5% for 0.5-inch fibers, 27.9% for 1-inch fibers, and 31.4% for 2-inch fibers.
-For 3 wt% carbon fiber loading, the degree of crystallinity was 28.4%, 28.0%, 33.9% for 0.5-inch, 1-inch, and 2-inch fibers, respectively.
+With 1wt.% carbon fiber loading, it was 29.5% for 0.5-inch fibers, 27.9% for 1-inch fibers, and 31.4% for 2-inch fibers.
+For 3 wt.% carbon fiber loading, the degree of crystallinity was 28.4%, 28.0%, 33.9% for 0.5-inch, 1-inch, and 2-inch fibers, respectively.

 The trend shows a significant increase in crystallinity as the carbon fiber loading increased, which is presumably due to fiber acting as nucleating agents, where the polymer chains surround the fibers and form crystalline regions, this increasing sample overall crystallinity.